-Spaghetti alla Nerano is a traditional italian pasta dish made with fried zucchini and cheese.
-So creamy, savory and easy to make that this recipe will become one of your favorites!
+Spaghetti Alla Nerano is a traditional Italian pasta dish made with fried zucchini and cheese.
+So creamy, savory, and easy to make that this recipe will become one of your favorites!

-The dish pasta alla Nerano was served for the first time in the 50’s in the small bay town of Nerano, in the Sorrentino peninsula.
+The dish pasta Alla Nerano was served for the first time in the 50s in the small bay town of Nerano, in the Sorrentino peninsula.

 - CHEESE – The traditional recipe calls for Provolone del Monaco, a spicy semi-hard cheese from the Sorrento peninsula.
 However, this cheese has a DOP status. which means is not so easy (or cheap) to find it outside Italy.
 If you can’t find Provolone del Monaco, use another semi-hard provolone or caciocavallo.